NCAR/openiotwx/docs/getting-started/materials.md

 sensors you wish to include, we would be thrilled for you to modify the codebase and send us a pull request or send a comment to us via our [Contribution](../contribution.md) portal.

+The station can be powered and connected via ethernet or independently.
+The materials needed will be different depending on which configuration you use.
+Pay attention to the headings on the table below to make sure the materials you purchase are appropriate for the configuration that meets your needs.
+If you need more information to decide which configuration is best for your specific circumstance, go to the [Determining Power & Internet Needs](../getting-started/connection.md) page.

 ## Printing Gear

 Only one roll of filament is required.